BestTimesToVisit.com Logo

 packing

 Pack layers!
 Moscow's weather can be unpredictable, even in summer.
-A light jacket or sweater is essential, even on warm days.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.
+Bring an adapter for your electronics, as Russia uses a different plug type.
+A universal adapter is a good investment.

 Weather Details